Request a Copy of an Appeals Court Case Document or Oral Argument Recording

 If you are not sure what your total fee is, please first contact the Appeals Court by email or phone to verify the fee amount.

-The Appeals Court will accept cash, check, money order, or credit card payments in person at the counter in the Clerk's Office.
-Checks and money orders may also be mailed (see next paragraph), but if you need to pay the fee in cash or by credit card, you must come to the court in person.
-The court is temporarily unable to accept online card payments.
+The Appeals Court will accept cash, check, money order, and credit or debit card payments in person at the counter in the Clerk's Office.
+Please note that cash payments must be exact, as the Appeals Court cannot make change.
+Checks and money orders may also be mailed (see next paragraph), but if you need to pay the fee in cash, you must come to the court in person.

 Make any check or money order payable to the "Commonwealth of Massachusetts" or "Massachusetts Appeals Court."
 Payments by check or money order may be mailed to: Appeals Court Clerk's Office, ATTN: Records Request, John Adams Courthouse, One Pemberton Square, Suite 1200, Boston, MA 02108.